-Fish that don’t need a filter (for a short time) are those that can survive in low-water conditions and some even thrive on it.
-What’s more, these fish usually have an appealing look about them and they’re often hardy small fish who won’t require as much attention as other types of freshwater fish.
+Fish that don’t need a filter (for a short time) are those that can survive in low-water conditions, and some even thrive on it.
+What’s more, these fish usually have an appealing look about them, and they’re often hardy small fish that won’t require as much attention as other types of freshwater fish.

-There are a lot of fish out there that can be great additions to your aquarium.
+There is a lot of fish out there that can be great additions to your aquarium.
 This blog will go over some of the different stocking options for bowls without filters.

 Why Do Fish Need a Water Filter?

 To make it clear once and for all:

 Fish need a water filter to survive and without it, they will die.